What is a mortgage broker?

 How do I find a reputable mortgage broker?

-You can ask for recommendations from friends and family, check with professional organizations such as the National Association of Mortgage Brokers, or do research online to compare reviews and ratings from previous clients.
+You can ask for recommendations from friends and family, check with professional organizations such as the National Association of Mortgage Brokers, or go to www.Findamortgagebroker.com.
+Great resource for mortgage brokers in your area.
+You can also Google mortgage brokers in your area and look for one with the highest and best ratings.

 What information do I need to provide a mortgage broker?